amitchatterjee/knowledgenet/doc/concepts.md

 The definitions, below, are used throughout this document and library.
 Note that they may not necessarily align with industry-standard terminologies.

 ### Service
 A service is the Knowledgenet Rete engine endpoint.
 Knowledgenet provides a "**execute(...)***" function to trigger rule execution on the Knowledgenet Inference Engine.
-An application may include multiple services for different types of decision making using different Knowledge Bases.
+A service is associated with a rule repository (see **repository** definition below).
+An application may consist of one or more services.

 ### Facts
 Facts are information that represent a "truth".
 Facts may have attributes (often, referred to as **features**) that describe the characteristics of the fact.
 In Knowledgenet, facts are instances of a classes and the characteristics are variables of the class.
 For example: